cleemullins/MissingNumberFinder/readme.md

 # Summary
-This repo explores how to use XUnit Theory & data driven tests.
+This repo explores how to use XUnit Theory tests using the InlineData attribute.

 # Problem
 These tests are used to test a solution to the following problem: